About

 How much sodium should I add to my fueling plan?

-A starting point is 300–700 mg of sodium per litre of fluid consumed, scaling up for hot conditions, long durations, or athletes who lose a lot of sodium in sweat.
-The calculator lets you set a per-session target; place all of it in one bottle so the others stay easy to drink.
+A starting point is 300–700 mg of sodium per liter of fluid consumed, scaling up for hot conditions, long durations, or athletes who lose a lot of sodium in sweat.
+The calculator lets you set a per-session target and tells you to take it alongside the carb drink, via salt caps or a separate electrolyte sip, rather than mixed into a bottle, so your bottle concentrations stay where you set them.

 What concentration of carbohydrate should be in my bottle?